Understanding your choices

 Costs of Independent Living

 There are a range of costs associated with independent living, ranging from subsidized housing for low-income seniors to comprehensive service facilities with other options for long-term care.
 As you consider independent living, prepare a budget to estimate costs you feel comfortable with, taking into account other considerations such as medical bills.
-There are several websites in the Resources section below that offer examples on preparing a budget and making the decision that’s right for you.

 If you are considering subsidized housing, remember that waiting lists can be quite long, often several years.
 You may want to begin the process as soon as possible.